tomsWebConsulting/twcsl/v7.0/Member Area Sign In and up Dialog Change/README.md

   ```

 * Add code from file **[member area sign in and up dialog change.html][2]** to
-  Settings > Developer Tools > Code Injection > FOOTER.
-Please see [Add code to
+  Website > Pages > Website Tools > Code Injection > FOOTER.
+Please see [Add
-  code injection][4].
+  code to code injection][4].
 Read the code for any instructions within.

 ## Make a Donation